bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-flyby.md

 \vector{V}_{2}^s = \vector{V} + \vector{v}_{\infty,2} = V + v_{\infty} \cos\phi_2\uvec{u}_V + v_{\infty}\sin\phi_2 \uvec{u}_S
 :::

-From Eqs. {eq}`eq:interplanetary-flyby-uvec-perp` and {eq}`eq:interplanetary-flyby-uvec-r`, we see that the perpendicular and radial components of the heliocentric velocity are:
+From Eqs. @eq:interplanetary-flyby-uvec-perp and @eq:interplanetary-flyby-uvec-r, we see that the perpendicular and radial components of the heliocentric velocity are:

 :::{math}
 :label: